dahlia/fedify/docs/install.md

 ============

 Fedify is available on [JSR] for [Deno] and on [npm] for [Node.js] and [Bun].
-Although Fedify can be used in Node.js and Bun, it's primarily designed for Deno.
-We recommend using Deno for the best experience, but you can use Node.js or Bun if you prefer.

 > [!TIP]
+> We recommend using Deno or Bun (which are TypeScript-first) for the best
-> If you are new to Deno, but already familiar with Node.js, you can think of
+> experience, but you can use Node.js if you prefer.
-> Deno as a more modern version of Node.js created by the same person, Ryan
-> Dahl.
-Deno has a lot of improvements over Node.js, such as better security,
-> better TypeScript support, better ES module support, and built-in key-value
-> store and message queue.

 [JSR]: https://jsr.io/@fedify/fedify
 [Deno]: https://deno.com/